The ship with the longest career and the workhorse

 as a shield.

-As much equipment as possible was jettisoned from the forward
+As much equipment as possible

-section to bring the ship on to an even keel.
-As soon as the plight
+an even keel.
+As soon as the plight of the R33 was noticed, attempts

-of the R33 was noticed, attempts were made to calculate the ship's
+were made to calculate the ship's drift and urgent wireless messages

-drift and urgent wireless messages were sent to the appropriate
+were sent to the appropriate authorities.
+HMS Godetia was ordered

-great haste and was dispatched from Lowestoft to render assistance
+to make ready for sea in great haste and was dispatched from Lowestoft

-was also called out, but nearly swamped in trying to keep in view
+The local lifeboat was also called out, but nearly swamped in

-of the ship.
-The weather worsened and the lifeboat had to turn
+trying to keep in view of the ship.
+The weather worsened and the

-back as the airship was last seen heading in to a rainsquall.
+lifeboat had to turn back as the airship was last seen heading

-With her engines running, the R33 was able to keep her head in
+in to a rainsquall.
+With her engines running, the R33 was able

-the wind but not able to make headway against the gale.
-Radio
+to keep her head in the wind but not able to make headway against

-messages were transmitted every 15 minutes to report on the ship's
+the gale.
+Radio messages were transmitted every 15 minutes to

-condition and her position.
+report on the ship's condition and her position.

 After 5 hours since the ship broke away from her mast, the crew